 ACCC Center for Provider Education: Overview

-Year three of the Association of Community Cancer Centers' member survey provides insight into how cancer programs are working to control costs, implement new standards, launch new organizational strategies, and better serve patients.
-This is a joint project between ACCC and Eli Lilly.
+Trends in Community Cancer Centers is an ongoing survey of the Association of Community Cancer Centers that helps ACCC members implement new standards, launch new organizational strategies, and better serve patients.
+This is Year 4 of the Trends in Community Cancer Centers survey, a joint project between ACCC and Eli Lilly.

 ACCC members have identified that one of the top resources that providers seek is help with nutrition services.
-To address this finding, this educational program will provide strategies and tools for ensuring a successful nutrition program.
+To address this finding, this educational program provides strategies and tools for developing and maintainging a successful nutrition program.

 This collection of practical tools and articles—model programs, survivorship care templates, and more—is designed to help your cancer program build, strengthen, and expand comprehensive survivorship services.

-ACCC and Medscape Oncology have launched an online educational initiative that offers a community provider perspective about emerging data and treatment strategies presented at scientific meetings.
+ACCC and Medscape Oncology provide an online educational initiative that offers a community provider perspective about emerging data and treatment strategies presented at scientific meetings.

 In its “Dispensing Pharmacy: An Option for Physician Practices” project, ACCC seeks to provide insight into the decision-making process and challenges involved in setting up a dispensing pharmacy.